 He's going to be back on Tuesday, enjoying the Memorial Day weekend.

-And again, a thank you to all the men and women that serve and continue to serve our country.
+And again, thank you to all the men and women that serve and continue to serve our country.

-Let me say a couple things.
+Let me say a couple of things.

 If you want to get more information about what I do, you can go to ACLJ.org.